softworkz/emby-wiki/Authentication.md

 Media Browser libraries are user-based, so the first step in the client workflow is to authenticate the user.

+The list of users can be retrieved from /Users/Public

 ## User Login - Mobile Clients

 * Display a login form with username and password fields.